pepperize/cdk-organizations/README.md

 ### Delegated Administrator

-To enable trusted access for a supported AWS service (trusted service), which performs tasks in your organization and its accounts on your behalf, call `delegateAdministrator` on your organization:
+A compatible AWS service can register an AWS member account in the organization as an administrator for the organization's accounts in that service, using `delegateAdministrator` on your account:

 ```typescript
 const account = new Account(stack, "Account", {